 You can now subscribe to my newsletter or scroll down the page to continue reading the article!

 La Montina Franciacorta Satén Brut 2008 disgorgement 2021

 Months on the lees: 144 | Grapes: 100% chardonnay | Draft: 2009

-It is bright golden yellow with a fine, very numerous and very persistent perlage which forms a very light crown at the edge which lasts for the entire tasting time.
-The nose is very toasted, with notes of walnut, almond and acacia flowers.
-In the mouth it is crunchy, very fresh, very structured and very easy to drink.
-It absolutely does not look like a Franciacorta DOCG that has spent 144 months on the lees!
+It is bright golden yellow with a fine, very numerous and very persistent perlage that forms a very light rim that lasts throughout the tasting.
+The nose is very toasty, with notes of walnut, almond and acacia flowers.
+In the mouth it is crisp, very fresh, very structured and very easy to drink.
+It definitely does not taste like a Franciacorta DOCG that has spent 144 months on the lees!